Anti-Malware-Alliance/docubleach/README.md

 1. ```pip install docubleach```
 2. ```docubleach <PATH_TO_FILE>```

-The optional '-c' flag may be appended to the final command to enable notification if any macros are detected.
+The optional '-c' flag may be appended to the final command to enable notification if any macros or hyperlinks are detected.